 Teaching assistants play a crucial role in the school setting, providing support to teachers and helping to ensure that students receive the best possible education.
 In addition to their knowledge and skills, teaching assistants bring a level of dedication and enthusiasm to their work that can inspire students to learn and grow.

-They work closely with teachers to develop lesson plans, provide one-on-one support to students, and help to create a positive and inclusive classroom environment.
-By completing recognized and accredited teaching assistant courses, you'll gain the skills and experience needed to excel in this important role and make a real difference in the lives of students in the school setting.
+They work closely with teachers to develop lesson planning, provide one-on-one support to students, and help to create a positive and inclusive classroom environment.
+By completing recognised and accredited teaching assistant courses, you'll gain the skills and experience needed to excel in this important role and make a real difference in the lives of students in the school setting.

 In addition to their day-to-day responsibilities, teaching assistants also play an important role in adhering to school policies and procedures.
 They may be responsible for ensuring that students are following school rules, reporting any concerns or issues to their supervising teacher or school administration, and helping to maintain a safe and positive learning environment.